mbay-ODW/MAC2C8Y/README.md

 5. Install configparser -> pip install configparser
 6. Install Paho MQTT -> pip install paho-mqtt

 Make sure to use python3 and not python 2!
+Additionally you need to user sudo!

 ### Daemon service